 Adam J. Wasserman represents investment advisors, hedge funds, mutual funds, investment banks, broker-dealers, corporations, and their senior executives in white collar criminal defense matters, Securities and Exchange Commission and other regulatory investigations, internal investigations, and securities and complex commercial litigation.
 In 2012, he was selected as one of the nation's five White Collar "Rising Stars" under the age of 40 by Law360.
-Since 2012, Mr. Wasserman has been recognized by The Legal 500 United States for securities litigation and shareholder class action defense.
+Since 2012, Mr. Wasserman has been recognized by The Legal 500 United States for securities shareholder litigation, which highlighted his “experienced, sage counsel” in defending SEC investigations.
 In 2013, he was named to the New York Metro Super Lawyers list in connection with his securities litigation work.
 Mr. Wasserman was also appointed to Law360's White Collar Editorial Advisory Board for 2014.

 Mr. Wasserman has represented the ten independent directors of Lehman Brothers Holdings Inc. in the investigations, litigations, and corporate governance matters arising from the collapse of Lehman Brothers in what is the largest bankruptcy in U.S. history.
 He is counsel to the independent directors in the consolidated securities actions, purported ERISA class actions, Congressional hearings, and related litigations, bankruptcy court proceedings, arbitrations and appeals.
 Among other things, Mr. Wasserman has played a leading role in the successful settlement of the multi-district securities class action (without any individual contribution by the directors), the dismissal of the ERISA class action with prejudice (which he successfully argued before the Second Circuit), the dismissal of numerous opt-out actions, and the defense of the directors in the year-long Bankruptcy Examiner's investigation – which ultimately concluded that there were no colorable claims against his clients.

 In other notable matters, Mr. Wasserman served as trial counsel in a five month federal criminal trial, selected by the New York Law Journal as one of the "Top Cases of 2004," defending the chief operating officer of one of the nation's largest cable television companies who was accused of conspiring to commit a multi-billion dollar fraud.
 Mr. Wasserman helped his client obtain an acquittal/dismissal of eight counts (including conspiracy, bank fraud, and wire fraud), and a hung jury on the remaining securities fraud charges.